jsntn/veracrypt-launcher/README.md

-# Windows Veracrypt Volume Launcher
+# Windows VeraCrypt Volume Launcher

 A launcher created by Windows Batch Scripting that can be used to mount your VeraCrypt Volume quickly.